 News and Events

-On Wednesday July 30, Lantern Table will host Natasha McCurley and Simon Rose of Small Potatoes Farm for a dinner raised almost entirely on their 10 acre, highly diversified farm just west of Carrboro.
-The menu will be centered around young, milk-fed goat and prime summer produce from Simon and Natasha.
+On Wednesday July 30, Lantern Table hosted Natasha McCurley and Simon Rose of Small Potatoes Farm for a dinner raised almost entirely on their 10 acre, highly diversified farm just west of Carrboro.
+The menu was centered around young, milk-fed goat and prime summer produce from Simon and Natasha.

-Dinner will be $75 a person, including cocktails and wine, but excluding tax and tip, and 100% of proceeds will benefit Kitchen Patrol, Lantern's project to improve children's access to local food through cooking and eating together.
+100% of proceeds benefited Kitchen Patrol, Lantern's project to improve children's access to local food through cooking and eating together.

 FRIED CHICKEN SUMMER!